ManeSayali/ManeSayali/README.md

 ### Hi there!👋 Welcome to my GitHub profile.
 Here's a little bit about me and what I do.
-### I'am Sayali Mane🧑‍🎓 .
+## I'am Sayali Mane🧑‍🎓 .
 Passionate about Data Science | Aspiring Data Analyst | Lifelong Learner

 🌱 I recently graduated as a fresher with a degree in Enginnering and have a strong passion for all things data!
 My goal is to leverage data to gain insights and make informed decisions.
+Data is the raw material of the 21st century.
+It can be used to solve problems, make decisions, and create new products and services.

+I find data fascinating because it is a way to understand the world around us.
+Data can be used to answer questions, make predictions, and solve problems.
+It can also be used to create new products and services.

-🔭 I’m currently working on building my skills in data analysis, machine learning, and data visualization.
+🔭 I’m currently working on building my skills in data analysis, machine learning,Big data tool and data visualization.

 🌟 Here's a glimpse of what I'm up to:

-💼 Professional Highlights
+#### 💼 Professional Highlights

-Completed [Relevant Online Course/Certification] to solidify my foundation in data science.
+Completed CDAC (Centre for Development of Advanced Computing,Bengaluru) to solidify my foundation in data science.

-Developed [Project Name] where I [briefly describe the project and its impact].
-Collaborated on [Project Name] with [Name/Organization] to [briefly describe the project and your role].
-Contributed to [Open Source Project Name] by [briefly describe your contribution].
+Contributed to Omdena by working on Omdena-Milan-C19Crime.

-🚀 What I'm Excited About
+#### 🚀 What I'm Excited About
 Exploring real-world datasets to uncover hidden patterns and insights.
 Improving my skills in data preprocessing, feature engineering, and model evaluation.
 Sharing my journey and learning through blog posts and tutorials.